FlowFuse/website/src/blog/2024/07/using-mysql-with-node-red.md

 {{payload}});
 ```

-3. Drag another MySQL node onto the canvas, ensure that it is using the correct configuration by double clcing on it.
+3. Drag another MySQL node onto the canvas, and ensure that it is using the correct configuration by double-clicking on it.
 While you can use a single MySQL node for all operations, However separating and organizing nodes can aid in better management, understanding, and debugging if issues occur.

 4. Connect the output of the Inject node to the input of the Template node, and connect the output of the Template node to the input of the MySQL node.